NeeshuSharmaa/Mark2-SUITS/README.md

-The quiz is realted to the webseries SUITS.
+The quiz is related to the webseries SUITS.
-What's new?